aofarrel/BYOD-to-Terra/full_documentation.md

 Please see documentation [here](https://hackmd.io/yXS65cyfTUSY8790vZzThw).

 ### Situation 6: Google Cloud Bucket, using gsutil
-Similiar to Situation 5, you can use Terra's terminal to move files around.
+Similar to Situation 5, you can use Terra's terminal to move files around.
 This time, `gsutil cp` can be put to work moving files between a bucket you have downloader access to and your Terra workspace.

 Note that if the GCS bucket you are transferring from is a requester pays bucket, you will need to provide your billing project ID in order to download the files.
 This billing project ID is the same one that you selected when making your workspace.
 If your billing project ID was terra-billing-test, then the resulting command would be:

 `gsutil -u terra-billing-test cp gs://source-bucket gs://terra-workspace`

 ### Situation 7: Using the gs:// URI directly
 In some cases, you might just be working with a few files.
-If so, you can skip the question of Source-to-Bucket entirely and just use the gs:// URI as your workflow input [as explained in Terra's pipeling documentation](https://support.terra.bio/hc/en-us/articles/360026521831-Configure-a-workflow-to-process-your-data#h_d8435f57-4713-40c5-b5af-150f1872057f).
+If so, you can skip the question of Source-to-Bucket entirely and just use the gs:// URI as your workflow input [as explained in Terra's pipeline documentation](https://support.terra.bio/hc/en-us/articles/360026521831-Configure-a-workflow-to-process-your-data#h_d8435f57-4713-40c5-b5af-150f1872057f).
 However, if you have enough files to make typing out the inputs tedious, it may be worth your time instead following the instructions for Situation 6.

-### Situation 8: Transfering from AWS
+### Situation 8: Google's from AWS
 [Please see Google's documentation.](https://cloud.google.com/migrate/compute-engine/docs/4.8/how-to/migrate-aws-to-gcp/migrating-aws-vms)

 ## Bucket-to-Compute
 Now that your data is on the system, let's discuss how to actually use it.
 The route you take depends on whether you want to run a WDL workflow on your files, or to run something within a Jupyter notebook on your files.

 ### Situation A: WDL workflow using gs:// URI
 Using the Google Cloud Bucket address that your files now reside in, you can simply enter that address as an input into your workflow.
-[Terra's pipeling documentation](https://support.terra.bio/hc/en-us/articles/360026521831-Configure-a-workflow-to-process-your-data#h_d8435f57-4713-40c5-b5af-150f1872057f) explains how this is done.
+[Terra's pipeline documentation](https://support.terra.bio/hc/en-us/articles/360026521831-Configure-a-workflow-to-process-your-data#h_d8435f57-4713-40c5-b5af-150f1872057f) explains how this is done.
 Remember, you can click on a file in Terra's data section to view it's full GCS address by just examining the `gsutil cp` command provided.
 You will likely have to scroll to read the full address.

 ![Image of a file in Terra's data section with its gs URI circled in green](https://raw.githubusercontent.com/DataBiosphere/BYOD-to-Terra/anvil/getting%20file%20address.png)